 reMARC: the MuslimARC Blog

-In the month of October, join as a new MuslimARC member and get access to our upcoming 2019/2020 webinars and programs... and a free MuslimARC logo tee for the next 25 members to join!
+In 2019, join as a new MuslimARC member and get access to our upcoming 2019/2020 webinars and programs... and a free MuslimARC logo tee for the next 25 members to join!

 Thank you for joining us for #BeyondTheBan.
 On the one year anniversary of the Supreme Court decision solidifying the Muslim Ban, we gather at this event to explore the history and impact of structural Islamophobia.
 Through a moderated panel discussion, experts will discuss the law surrounding the Ban, links between societal and systematic Islamophobia, and frameworks to understand Islamophobia.
 The panel will provide analysis alongside calls to action to challenge structural Islamophobia at its roots, resist systemic bigotry of all kinds, and amplify the voices of people currently impacted by the Ban today.